Vis4Sense/student-projects/2024-2025/readme.md

 1. **(4 Feb 2025) Get a feeling what the change range is for the daily top movers are like, 10%, 50%, or 200%?**
    1. collect the everyday top movers for the last year or more (this will be the training data, with the highest time resolution)
    1. have a look of these price changes (visualise) to see if there is anything interesting/pattern
+   2. focus on the short term only, a few hours, max one day
+   3. pick a coin with large volatility
+      1. need price data very minute
+      1. Try Kraken API?
+      1. Use daily price to find which coins are more volatile
+      2. If there is a (daily) top mover list, we can also use that
+      3. Then get the minute price/volume data for those
 1. Build some very simple model, such as decision tree, to see how accurate we can predict such sudden changes
    1. **(4 Feb 2025) This can be binary, i.e., whether the price will keep going up in the next 5, 10, 30 minutes.**
    1. Besides price prediction (e.g., using linear regression), we can also use decision tree to predict change range: 0-50%, 50-100%, etc.